Teeth Cleanings & Deep Cleanings

 Brushing, flossing, and professional teeth cleanings are essential to keep a healthy mouth as well as a healthy body.
 Below we explain why and how you should clean your teeth and also get your teeth cleaned.

 Why We Should Brush & Floss Daily

-When you brush & floss your teeth you help to remove plaque and tartar that builds up on the enamel.
-This plaque and tartar attracts bacteria that causes tooth decay and gum disease.
-This bacteria will eventually lead to infections and inflammation that effects the rest of your body.
-Gum disease has been know to be related to heart problems, diabetes, and preterm labor in some cases.
+When you brush & floss your teeth you help to remove plaque and tartar that builds upon the enamel.
+This plaque and tartar attract bacteria that cause tooth decay and gum disease.
+This bacteria will eventually lead to infections and inflammation that affects the rest of your body.
+Gum disease has been known to be related to heart problems, diabetes, and preterm labor in some cases.

 Correct way to Brush Your Teeth

 Proper brushing should take at least two minutes twice a day.
-Use short and gentle strokes with an emphasis on hard to reach teeth and paying attention to the gums and tongue as well.
+Use short and gentle strokes with an emphasis on hard-to-reach teeth and pay attention to the gums and tongue as well.
 Concentrate on the outer and inner surfaces of the upper and lower teeth.
 Remember to brush your tongue for fresh breathe.

-Also, make sure to replace your tooth brush when it is visibly worn (at least once every 3 months) and also after you get sick with a col or flu.
+Also, make sure to replace your toothbrush when it is visibly worn (at least once every 3 months) and also after you get sick with a cold or flu.
 Germs can linger in the bristle long after use.

 Correct Way to Floss